 3. New Orleans, Louisiana

 Packed with lively music, delicious food and plenty of festive celebrations, the unforgettable culture of New Orleans is something you and the kids don’t want to miss.
+The city was even named one of the top ten vacation destinations in the US.
 The compact size of the French Quarter makes it easily walkable, and little legs can rest while you enjoy a beignet at Café Du Monde or grab lunch at the French Market.
 French Quartour Kids offers fun and educational tours of the city designed specifically for the little ones.

 4. St. Louis, Missouri